EmbarkStudios/skyhook/README.md

 ## Engine and DCC communication system

 SkyHook was created to facilitate communication between DCCs, standalone applications, web browsers and game engines.
-As of right now, it’s working in Houdini, Blender, Maya and Unreal Engine.
+As of right now, it’s working in Houdini, Blender, Maya, Substance Painter and Unreal Engine.

 <table style="width: 100%">
   <tr>